-State laws do not require LLCs to hold annual meetings or record meeting minutes.
+State laws do not require an LLC to hold annual meetings or record meeting minutes.
 However, we recommend that LLCs update their records at least annually to reflect any changes in management or activities.

-Almost all state, county, and local governments require LLCs to complete business license, permit, and tax registration applications before beginning to operate.
+Almost all state, county, and local governments require an LLC to complete business license, permit, and tax registration applications before beginning to operate.
 Learn more about how our Business License Compliance Package can help your company.Back to Top

 Can I use incorporate.com as a Registered Agent?

 Yes, you can!
 We are happy to receive your legal documents and forward them to the person you designate as your legal contact.
-By creating your LLC online and using incorporate.com as your registered agent, you are provided peace of mind.
+By starting an LLC online and using incorporate.com as your registered agent, you are provided peace of mind.
 Simply choose incorporate.com as your Registered Agent during the checkout process.Back to Top

 Absolutely!
 Our advanced services are available for an additional fee with any of the lower packages.
 The additional services and resources available include an LLC Operating Agreement, a Legal and Tax reference library, the filing of an Employer Identification Number (EIN) with the IRS, and more!Back to Top